zzorica/k8s-mgmt-pod/README.md

 error: 'Access denied for user 'root'@'10.244.0.33' (using password: NO)' 0
 ```
 It is quite usefull to use in kubernetes for service DB dependency with initContainers.
-Your pod|pods wont start until DB is ready:
+Your pod|pods won't start until DB is ready:
 ```
       initContainers:
         - name: wait-for-db